eangelin/jiracli/README.md

 jiracli
 =======

-Quick and dirty command line access to useful parts of jira.
+Quick-and-dirty command line access to useful parts of jira.
 Not at all stable and only ever used under cygwin.

 Setup
 -----